JamFfm/TFTDisplay/README.md

 # Known Problems

-- only for brewing-kettles not for fermentation until now.
+- only for brewing-kettles not for fermentation until now
-- The responce to clicks in the gui may become a little bit delayed.
-Could not fix it until now.
+- The responce to clicks in the gui may become a little bit delayed
 - X-axis is not shown properly at some TFT_Duration values
 - I noticed that you need first initialise with DC 18 and RST 25 (with 23 there will be a false-color image for a short period).
 This causes a white (or false-color screen).
 After that change to DC 24 and RST 25.
 The latter are the GPIO I physically connected.
 The change is done automatically by the code.
+- cant adjust the brightness and backlight

 **Help is welcome.**